henkyprayoga/BusDriverToolbox/README.md

 * SPI,  [AN_003](#an_003-interfacing-matlab-to-ics-via-spi)
 * I2C,  [AN_004](#an_004-interfacing-matlab-to-ics-via-i2c)

-**Shift up a gear** – *BusDriver* supports MATLAB code generation capabilities to get your products real more quickly within a single tool chain. *BusDriver* is your powerfull companion driving you from rapid prototyping to series product development in no time.
+**Shift up a Gear** – *BusDriver* supports MATLAB code generation capabilities to get your products real more quickly within a single tool chain. *BusDriver* is your powerfull companion driving you from rapid prototyping to series product development in no time.

 **Ticket Check** – *BusDriver* is released under commercial and [GNU GPL v.2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html) open source licenses.
 Once your project becomes commercialised GPLv2 licensing dictates that you need to either open your source fully or purchase a commercial license.
 DspKitchen offer commercial licenses without any GPL restrictions.
 [Contact us for pricing](https://github.com/dspKitchen).